Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experimental results

 \subsection{Error distribution of our method}

-To evaluate the error distribution of angles, we compared the predicted and ground-truth camera parameters. \Fref{fig-error-distribution} shows the error distribution for our method using HRNet-W32.
-Although a few predicted angles have angle errors, most predicted angles are plotted close to the diagonal lines in \fref{fig-error-distribution}.
-(Angles are plotted on the diagonal lines when the predicted angles correspond to the ground-truth angles.)
-This distribution indicates that our method can stably predict angles throughout the angle range from $-90^\circ$ to $90^\circ$; that is, it demonstrates angle robustness.
+To evaluate the error distribution of angles, we compared the estimated and ground-truth camera parameters. \Fref{fig-error-distribution} shows the error distribution for our method using HRNet-W32.
+Although a few estimated angles have angle errors, most estimated angles are plotted close to the diagonal lines in \fref{fig-error-distribution}.
+(Angles are plotted on the diagonal lines when the estimated angles correspond to the ground-truth angles.)
+This distribution indicates that our method can stably estimate angles throughout the angle range from $-90^\circ$ to $90^\circ$; that is, it demonstrates angle robustness.

 In addition, we analyzed the error distribution of camera parameters: angles, focal length, and distortion coefficients.
 We divided the angle range into 10 equal intervals: $[-90^\circ,-72^\circ],~[-72^\circ,-54^\circ],~~\dots,~~[72^\circ,90^\circ]$.
 Similarly, we divided the ranges of focal length and distortion coefficients into 10 equal intervals.
 The results for these subdivisions are shown using box and violin\footnote[1]{The violin plot represents the probability density of the distribution as the width of the violin plot, and supports multiple peaks.
 Two peaks of the probability density form the shape of a violin.} plots in~\fref{fig-violin-distribution}.
 Each violin plot with a single peak indicates that our networks were sufficiently optimized because insufficient optimization leads to multiple peaks in violin plots.
-Overall, our method achieved precise calibration across the whole range of predicted angles.
+Overall, our method achieved precise calibration across the whole range of estimated angles.